 Step #2: Log in to Google Analytics

-Step #3: Get Your Tracking Code
+Step #3: Get Your Google Analytics Tracking ID

 You’ll see three columns of admin settings controls.
 In the middle column, click on Tracking Info and then select the Tracking Code option.

 Step #4: Copy Your Tracking Code

-Log in to your WordPress website.
+Log in the backend of your WordPress website.

 Look for the closing tag within the code.
 A simple Ctrl + F will help you quickly locate it.

-Once you find it, insert your cursor before the tag and paste in your Google Analytics tracking code.
+Once you find it, insert your cursor just before the tag and paste in your Google Analytics tracking code.
 Then click on the Update File button below the code editor to save your changes.

-If you missed Jon Penland’s comprehensive guide to Google Analytics, take some time to read through it once everything is set up and ready to go on your WordPress site.
+If you missed our comprehensive guide to Google Analytics, take some time to read through it once everything is set up and ready to go on your WordPress site.
 It’ll give you a great introduction into what Google Analytics is, what it does, and what you can learn from the insights found within it.